 At night, the Capitole is lit up, to stunning effect.

-2. Convent of the Jacobins
+3. Convent of the Jacobins

 The convent was badly damaged during the French Revolution, but was restored in the 1950s.
 You can still see some of its 14th century frescos.

 The adjacent church is exquisite and houses a column that resembles a “palm tree,” called the “Palm of the Jacobins.”
 It is an architectural wonder made up of a double nave and star-shaped vault under a massive column.
-There is a floor mirror for you to view the unusual palm tree.

 The convent also houses the relics of the philosopher Thomas Aquinas, sometimes called the Aristotle of Christianity.

-3. Musée des Augustins
+4. Musée des Augustins

 Set in a massive 14th century convent, the Musée des Augustins is Toulouse’s finest art museum.
 It was definitely my favorite museum in Toulouse.

-Musée des Augustins has a treasure trove of Roman, Gothic, and Renaissance sculpture.
+Musée des Augustins houses a treasure trove of Roman, Gothic, and Renaissance sculpture.
 And it has an eclectic cache of paintings from the 17th-20th centuries, including art by Rubens, Ingres, Delacroix, Courbet, and Rodin.

 The medieval cloister and garden are especially magical, surrounded by salons filled with evocative statues, sculptures, and gargoyles.

 The capitols, reflecting bible scenes, are placed atop modern pillars and lit with hanging lanterns.
 Instantly, the exhibition become an iconic feature of Toulouse, and is now a permanent display.

-4. The Basilica of Saint Sernin
+5. The Basilica of Saint Sernin

-The Basilica of Saint Sernin is a magnificent well-preserved Roman basilica, and one of the greatest churches in France.
-It is Toulouse’s most defining landmark and a must see site.
+The church is a magnificent well-preserved Roman basilica, and one of the greatest churches in France.
+It is Toulouse’s most defining landmark.
 Built between 1080 and 1120, it’s now a UNESCO site.